SARe: Structure-Aware Generative 3D Fragment Reassembly: Introduction

-In summary, our key contributions are: (1) We identify explicit contact-structure modeling as the key to scalable reassembly, and propose \textbf{SARe-Gen} that jointly predicts contact graphs alongside pose generation.
-(2) We introduce \textbf{SARe-Refine}, a geometry-verified inference-time correction mechanism that anchors reliable substructures and resamples uncertain regions.
-(3) We build and release a large-scale fracture reassembly benchmark derived from real-world scanned objects, providing ${\sim}55$K training samples with structural supervision signals (see Appendix for details).
-(4) Experiments across three data settings demonstrate state-of-the-art results with more graceful degradation at high fragment counts.
+In summary, our key contributions are: (1) We introduce \textbf{SARe}, consisting of \textbf{SARe-Gen} for query-aligned assembly generation with task-native fracture and contact supervision, and \textbf{SARe-Refine} for geometry-verified, subassembly-guided resampling.
+(2) We build and release a scan-derived simulated-fracture benchmark containing ${\sim}55$K samples generated from real-world scanned objects, together with structural supervision signals.
+(3) Experiments across three data settings demonstrate state-of-the-art results with more graceful degradation at high fragment counts.